dataforgoodfr/quotaclimat/README.md

 Env variables used :
 * START_DATE (integer) (unixtimestamp such as mediatree service)
 * NUMBER_OF_PREVIOUS_DAYS (integer): default 7 days
+* MIN_REPETITION (integer) : default 15 - Number of minimum repetition of a stop word

 ## Production monitoring
 * Use scaleway